CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 If an audit is poorly scheduled and has not been agreed with all of the institution's employees concerned, it may not have the required or the wrong contacts available during the on-site audit.
 As a result, individual areas may not be audited at all.
 Even though the auditor has set appointments too narrowly for the individual areas, the planned investigation could only be superficial if there is not enough time available.

-### 2 7 Lack of coordination with the staff representatives
+### 2 7 Lack of coordination with the Staff Committee

 Audits and revisions can also be used to examine aspects that can be used to draw conclusions about the performance of employees.
 Thus, these exams could be considered performance appraisals.
 Failure to involve staff representatives may result in violations of the applicable codetermination law.